itsmesachee/itsmesachee.github.io/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning - Machine Learning (Data Science)
+                             - We need to learn to make the machines learn
+- 🤔 I’m looking for help with - suggestions & steps to improve skills for Data Science
+- 💬 Ask me about Java, Pega, AWS, ETL, My learning strategy for Data Science, cooking spicy Indian food.
+- 📫 How to reach me: https://www.linkedin.com/in/saibharadwaj-cheekoti/ |
+- 😄 Pronouns: He/Him

 <!--
 **saibharadwaj-cheekoti/saibharadwaj-cheekoti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.